zilch/type-route/docs/introduction/getting-started.md

 Hopefully that was enough to point you in the right direction!

-If you need more guidance there is a full runnable version of the above code on the [Simple React Example](https://typehero.org/type-route/docs/guides/simple-react-example) page.
-The "Guides" section of the documentation has detailed overviews and examples for most use cases.
-Additionally, the "API Reference" section has descriptions and examples for each part of the API.
+If you need more guidance there is a full runnable version of the above code on the [Simple React Example](https://typehero.org/type-route/docs/introduction/simple-react-example) page.
+The **Guides** section of the documentation has detailed overviews and examples for most use cases.
+Additionally, the **API Reference** section has descriptions and examples for each part of the API.